How to Set Up iPhone Medical ID & Why You Should (2023 Guide)

 - Tap the Edit button.

 - Enter your name and date of birth, and then begin entering any relevant medical information in the fields provided.
+These include your medical conditions, medical notes you may want to add, allergies and reactions you have, and any medications you are taking.

 - Under Emergency Contacts, tap the green plus button that says “add emergency contact” and then enter the contact’s name and relationship to you.
 You can enter as many emergency contacts as you want.